How to Deal With a Letter from PicRights Alleging Copyright Infringement

 b.
 If yes, the applicability of the terms of that licence to your subsequent use of the image(s);

 c.
-If not, whether your use of the image actually constitutes an infringement.
+If not, whether your use of the image constitutes an infringement.
 In Australia, there are fair dealing defences, however, these are narrow defences and their applicability to your circumstances must not be assumed, even if you believe you fall within a defence.
 An intellectual property lawyer is better versed to advise you on this, including undertaking further research, where necessary.

 Ignore the letter

-You may choose to just ignore the letter.
+You may choose to just ignore the PicRights letter.
 It is important to note, that ignoring the letter will not necessarily put an end to the matter.
 Given the increased amount of correspondence coming from PicRights to individuals and businesses within Australia, it appears as though more and more people will be receiving these letters in the foreseeable future.

 Will I get sued?